spiral/framework/README.md

 ![Short Bindings](https://raw.githubusercontent.com/spiral/guide/master/resources/virtual-bindings.gif)

-Spiral application(s) can be used as middleware/endpoint inside other PSR7 frameworks:
+Spiral application(s) can be used as middleware/endpoint inside other PSR7 frameworks (static container isolation is planned):

 ```php
 use Zend\Diactoros\Server;